gadube/gromacs_example/README.md

-# gromacs_example
+# Gromacs Example

-Example run of Gromacs for 1AKI Lysozyme in water
+Slightly modified version of the tutorial [Lysozyme in Water](http://www.mdtutorials.com/gmx/lysozyme/) by Justin A. Lemkul.